-If you are on an iOS device and the datum transformation is grid based and needs to be downloaded, Download displays next to it.
+If the datum transformation is grid-based and needs to be downloaded, Download displays next to it.
 Tapping the transformation downloads the required files before you can continue making your location profile.
 If you'd rather copy the files directly to the device (sideload them), you need to do so before creating the profile.

 The datum transformation list is sorted by relevance, with the most relevant transformation listed first.
 Field Maps uses the GNSS coordinate system, map coordinate system, and (if provided) the extent where data is going to be collected to provide and sort this list of applicable datum transformations.